inveniosoftware/invenio-stats/README.rst

 The services it uses are:

 - RabbitMQ for buffering incoming events.
-- Elasticsearch for aggregating and searching events.
+- Elasticsearch or OpenSearch for aggregating and searching events.

 Further documentation is available on: https://invenio-stats.readthedocs.io/